dividuum/info-beamer/doc/manual.md

    from other nodes.
 Composing them shouldn't change their behaviour.
    OpenGL or other state should not leak into or from child nodes.

- * Keep it scriptable.
-XXX embraces scripting.
+ * Keep it scriptable. `info-beamer` embraces scripting.
 Not just from the inside but also from the outside.
 It provides several ways to control a running
    instance: Changing files, sending UDP/OSC packets or using a TCP connection.
 Make it easy to script things.

  * Keep it readable.
-The core XXX code tries to be simple.
+The core `info-beamer` code tries to be simple.
 It should be possible to read and hopefully understand the complete sourcecode in one evening.

- * Keep it compilable.
-XXX tries to use libraries that are widely available.
+ * Keep it compilable. `info-beamer` tries to use libraries that are widely available.
 It shouldn't be necessary to build obscure dependencies.
-   XXX uses a simple GNU Makefile.
-It shouldn't be necessary to include a buildsystem that creates files larger than all of XXXs sourcecode combined.
+   `info-beamer` uses a simple GNU Makefile.
+It shouldn't be necessary to include a buildsystem that creates files larger than all of `info-beamer`s sourcecode combined.

 Contributing
 ------------

-Feel free to fork and enhance XXX.
-Please judge your changes against the philosophy.
-If your contribution conflicts with one of them, I will probably not merge then into the official version.
-Let's keep XXX clean and simple.
+Feel free to fork and enhance `info-beamer` and send me pull requests.
+Please keep `info-beamer` clean and simple.